 If you’re planning a drive and it’s windy, snowing, and freezing cold, make sure your car is cleared off to ensure the visibility from the driver's seat is clear.
 Brush off all the windows, the hood of your car, and your taillights and headlights.

 Failing to clear the roof of snow may result in it falling onto your windshield when you decelerate and is a fineable offence in some provinces.

 Freezing weather conditions can result in ice build-up on your vehicle’s surface.
 De-ice spray is a great way to quickly thaw ice off your windows if it’s difficult to scrape off.
 And, when you park your vehicle, lift your wipers up to ensure they don’t freeze to your windshield.

 READ MORE: 5 Ways To Prepare Your Car For The Winter

-If you’re planning to drive in winter conditions, stay on the main roads to avoid un-plowed and un-salted road conditions.
+If you’re planning to drive in winter conditions, stay on the main roads to avoid unplowed and unsalted road conditions.
 This will minimize your chances of getting in a vehicle-related accident due to poor road maintenance.

-One of the best ways to avoid an accident is to ensure you’re seen on the road by all motorists.
-As well, ensuring other drivers and pedestrians see you is key.
-Make sure your headlights are cleared of snow, avoid distracted driving at all costs, and maintain your distance between other vehicles.
+One of the best ways to avoid an accident is to ensure you’re seen on the road by all motorists and pedestrians.
+Make sure your headlights are turned on and cleared of snow, avoid distracted driving at all costs, and—as mentioned—maintain a safe distance between other vehicles.

-Our online application takes less than two minutes, and we’re partnered with dealer partners all across the nation that offer incentives and promotions for people facing all types of credit situations.
+Our online application takes less than four minutes, and we’re partnered with over 350 dealerships all across the nation that offer incentives and promotions for people facing all types of credit situations.
 Apply with Canada Drives to learn more and see what you’re eligible for.